 Tree and shrub removal on environmentally sensitive land is not covered by a tree or vegetation removal application and may require a Development Application.

 Tree or shrub removal on private land associated with development cannot be undertaken under the Part A Tree Permit process and is to refer to Section 4 of the Manual for assessment criteria.

 For part C and any further information on Tree Removal Newcastle click here.

 Branch Management can provide you with Newcastle City Council Tree Removal advice and can even fill out your application forms for you.
-If you require a tree report by a Qualified Arborist or you are after a FREE quote please call Shelley on 0419 289 223.
+If you require a tree report by a Qualified Arborist or you are after a FREE quote please call Jess on 0419 289 223.
 We are happy to help you in any way possible.

 For free quotes phone Jess 0419 289 223 or contact us below

 It is a our friendly, professional approach to making your experience a pleasurable one.
 Safety is our priority.

 We’ve had the privilege to work with some wonderful local businesses

 From Port Stephens to Newcastle and the Hunter we have worked with local businesses such as LJ Hooker, Port Stephens Council, Defence Housing Australia, Transfield and many more.